openmrs/openmrs-module-reporting/README.md

 To upgrade from Reporting Module 0.3.x:
   1. Check to make sure that you have all of the Required Modules installed on your system.
-  2. Double-check to make sure that you have all of the Required Modules installed on your system.
-  3. Log into OpenMRS
+  2. Log into OpenMRS
-  4. Navigate to Admin > Manage Modules.
+  3. Navigate to Admin > Manage Modules.
-  5. Click the trash icon next to Reporting 0.3.x to remove the module from your system.
+  4. Click the trash icon next to Reporting 0.3.x to remove the module from your system.
-  6. Navigate to the newer omod on your system using the browse button and click Upload.
+  5. Navigate to the newer omod on your system using the browse button and click Upload.

 Privileges